-- American Express Serve Cash Back: Best for Cash Rewards
+- Best for Cash Rewards: American Express Serve Cash Back

-- Starbucks Rewards Visa Prepaid Card: Best for No Fees
+- Best for No Fees: Starbucks Rewards Visa Prepaid Card

-- Walmart MoneyCard Visa With Cashback Rewards: Best for Walmart Shoppers
+- Best for Walmart Shoppers: Walmart MoneyCard Visa With Cashback Rewards

-- FamZoo Prepaid Debit Card: Best for Kids
+- Best for Kids: FamZoo Prepaid Debit Card

 What we like: Our list includes two versions of the American Express Serve.
 This one charges no reload fees, which is a perk if you need to do multiple cash reloads in a single month.
 The reload network has over 45,000 locations and includes CVS Pharmacy, Dollar General, Family Dollar, Rite Aid, Walmart, 7-Eleven, and others.
 There’s also no fee to add money from a bank account.

 You’ll have access to free online bill pay, fraud protection, and free early direct deposit.
 The card itself is free if you order online or $3.95 when purchased from a retail location.
-Card replacement, sub-accounts, and customer service are all free.
+Card replacement is $5.
+Sub-accounts and customer service are free.
 ATM withdrawals are free if you use a MoneyPass ATM.
-Otherwise, you’ll pay $2.50 ATM fee.
+Otherwise, you’ll pay a $2.50 ATM fee.